bitsongofficial/go-bitsong/x/launchpad/spec/02_messages.md

 Steps:

 1. Ensure `msg.Sender` is launchpad authority
+2. Ensure MaxMint value does not exist `params.LaunchpadMaxMint`
-2. Update launchpad object from provided params
+3. Update launchpad object from provided params
+4. Allocate more mintable metadata ids if max mint value is increased
-3. Emit event for launchpad update
+5. Emit event for launchpad update

 ## MsgCloseLaunchPad